Dispel Myths Surrounding Cost, Treatment, and Results

 The arch wire which connects to the bracket on each tooth is what provides this tension.
-At each adjustment appointment, the orthodontist will adjust the pressure on this wire.
+At each adjustment appointment, the dentist or orthodontist will adjust the pressure on this wire.

 5. Can my child still play sports or an instrument?

 Yes, your child can still play sports or an instrument even while they have braces.
-No matter the sport, they need to wear a silicone orthodontic mouth guard which you can get from your orthodontist.
+No matter the sport, they need to wear a silicone orthodontic mouth guard which you can get from your pediatric dentist.

 This will protect their braces and their teeth from injuries.
-If your child does get a mouth injury while they have braces, call the orthodontist right away.
+If your child does get a mouth injury while they have braces, call the dentist providing orthodontic treatment right away.
 They’ll need to make sure there’s no damage so your child’s treatment can stay on track.